ChefAtHands/frontend-gateway/README.md

 - Backend services should not be accessed directly from frontend
 - Logging service failures will not break main functionality
 - PATCH requests require Apache HttpClient dependency (already configured)
+- Favourites, History, and Notifications are currently mock services